Sajid Yahiya: Career

 He made his acting debut in Collector directed by Anil C. Menon.
 His second film, Friday.
 Apart from acting he was also the executive producer of the film.
 He was then approached by Roopesh Peethambaran to play a role in Theevram.
 After this, he acted on Kaashh, Arikil Oraal, and Amen.
 Other notable films Include Pakida and Bangalore Days.
 He made his directorial debut in 2016 through the action comedy film IDI - Inspector Dawood Ibrahim.
 He also directed Mohanlal starring Manju Warrier in 2018, which was a tribute to actor Mohanlal.
-The film gained recognition among the malayalee audience and the song ‘Laletta’ composed by Tony Joseph from the film was a major hit.
+The song ‘Laletta’ composed by Tony Joseph from the film was a major hit.

 In 2019, the movie "Qalb" was announced featuring Shane Nigam, Siddique, and Lena in leading roles.
 However, due to various reasons, Shane Nigam was subsequently removed from the film.
 The production of the movie is now being backed by Vijay Babu's Friday Film House, with a bunch of newcomers set to star in key roles.
 The story has been written by Sajid and is described as a romantic tale set against the beautiful backdrop of Alappuzha beach.

 In 2021, he produced "Pallotty 90's Kids," a nostalgic drama presented by Lijo Jose Pellissery, directed by debutant Jithin Raj under the banner of Cinema Pranthan Film Productions.
 The movie features Master Davinci Santhosh and Master Neeraj Krishna in lead roles, and popular young actors Arjun Ashokan and Balu Varghese.
 Additionally, the star cast also includes Saiju Kurup, Niranjana Anoop, and Dinesh Prabhakar.
 The film has been selected for the Bangalore International Film Festival.

-He has announced his next project, "Arikomban - The Most Powerful Force on Earth is Justice", which tells the eventful story of a tusker who lost his mother at the age of two.
-The movie is set to commence filming in October 2023 this year, with Sigiriya, Sri Lanka serving as the primary shooting location and Chinnakanal, Idukki also featuring in certain parts of the film.
+He announced his next project, "Arikomban - The Most Powerful Force on Earth is Justice", which tells the eventful story of a tusker who lost his mother at the age of two.
+The movie was set to commence filming in October 2023, with Sigiriya, Sri Lanka serving as the primary shooting location and Chinnakanal, Idukki also featuring in certain parts of the film.
 The movie will be produced by Badusha Cinemas and Pen and Paper Creations, with the script penned by Suhail M Koya.